Arnold-git/Arnold-git/README.md

 - 😄 Pronouns: He/Him/His.
 - ⚡ Fun fact: I cannot play PS 😂.
 - 📌 Favourite Quote:
+> **Changes that seems small & unimportant at first will compound into remarkable results if you are willing to stick with them for years.
+James Clear**
 - ✍️ I Occassionally write on [Hashnode](https://arnoldighiwiyisi.hashnode.dev/)

 Check out my latest article: